 Theorem 2.
-Every iteration of Algorithm detectErrors in Fig. 11 terminates in $O(b(1+c+p+a+\log n)+art)$ time.
+Every iteration of Algorithm detectErrors in Figure §11 terminates in $O(b(1 + c + p + a + \log n) + a r t)$ time.

 Proof.
-In each iteration, the algorithm first fetches an entry from the Work Queue database, which is accomplished in O(1) time in our implementation, cf. Section 3 (line 4).
-According to Theorems 3 and 4 below, lines 5 and 6 run in O(b(c+p)) and O(b+a(b+rt)) time, respectively.
-The loop in lines 7-9 iterates b times at most; in each iteration, line 8 removes a binding from the Work Queue database, which is accomplished in $O(\log n)$ time.
-As a conclusion, each iteration of Algorithm detectErrors terminates in $O(1+b(c+p)+b+a(b+rt)+b\log n)=O(b(1+c+p+a+\log n)+art))$ time. \Box
+In each iteration, the algorithm first fetches an entry from the Work Queue database, which is accomplished in O(1) time in our implementation, cf. Section §3 (Line §4).
+According to Theorems §3 and §4 below, lines §5 and §6 run in O(b(c+p)) and O(b+a(b+rt)) time, respectively.
+The loop in lines §7-§9 iterates b times at most; in each iteration, Line §8 removes a binding from the Work Queue database, which is accomplished in $O(\log n)$ time, cf. Section §3.
+As a conclusion, each iteration of Algorithm detectErrors terminates in $O(1+b(c+p)+b+a(b+rt)+b\log n) = O(b(1+c+p+a+\log n)+art))$ time.

 Corollary 2.
 In a given ecosystem, b, c, p, a, r, and t are constants because there is an upper limit to the number of artefacts a company runs.
 As a conclusion, each iteration of Algorithm detectErrors terminates in $O(\log n)$ time in a given ecosystem.
 Next, we analyse the complexity of Algorithm findCorrelation.

 Theorem 3.
-Algorithm findCorrelation in Fig. 12 terminates in O(b(c+p)) time.
+Algorithm findCorrelation in Figure §12 terminates in O(b(c+p)) time.

 Proof.
 The loop in lines 6-21 iterates b times at most.
 In each iteration, the algorithm executes two inner loops.
 The first one, iterates c times at most and the operations inside terminate in O(1) time since they just involve creating objects and adding them to a set.
 Similarly, the second one iterates p times at most and the operations inside also terminate in O(1) time.
-As a conclusion, Algorithm findCorrelation terminates in O(b(c+p)) time. \Box
+As a conclusion, Algorithm findCorrelation terminates in O(b (c + p)) time.